Christianity Today: Men of Integrity (1998–2017)

 Men of Integrity was a bi-monthly magazine for Christian men published by Christianity Today.
 It was created in 1998, in partnership with the evangelical men's organization Promise Keepers.
 It ceased publication with the November–December 2017 issue.

+Book Awards

+Every year Christianity Today publishes a list of Christianity Today Book Awards, which are described as "Our picks for the books most likely to shape evangelical life, thought, and culture", and also selects its Christianity Today Book of the Year.